PGCL1/42_Fractol/progress.md

 strerror, exit
 • All functions of the math
 library (-lm man man 3 math)

 • All functions of the MinilibX

+       First of all, you need to initialize the connection between  your  software  and the  display.
+Once this connection is established, you'll be able to use other MiniLibX functions to send the graphical orders, like "I want to draw  a  yellow pixel in this window" or "did the user hit a key?".

+       The mlx_init function will create this connection.
+No parameters are needed, ant it will return a void * identifier, used for further calls to the  library  rou- tines.

+       All other MiniLibX functions are described in the following man pages:

+       mlx_new_window      : manage windows

+       mlx_pixel_put       : draw inside window

+       mlx_new_image       : manipulate images

+       mlx_loop            : handle keyboard or mouse events